1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “This was the situation exploited by Lysenko, who declared genetics to be a tool of reactionary American imperialism.”
 (Medvedev and Lerner, p.
 114)

-“The
-Botanichesky Zhurnal rapidly became the most popular bio¬
-logical periodical, and its every issue was awaited with impa¬
-tience.”
-(Medvedev and Lerner, p.
-137)

 “The pseudoscientific work of Lepeshinskaya was de¬
 bunked in short order.
 By the end of 1955 more than three